Menu

 Q

-9: What is the weight of a garbage crane?
+9: What is the weight of the garbage crane?

 A

-The garbage crane bucket weighs 10.2 tons.
-Capable to grab up to 7.5 tons of garbage at a time.
-Usually, 5 to 6 tons of garbage is grabbed and put it into an incinerator.
+The weight of the garbage crane bucket is 10.2 tons.
+You can grab up to 7.5 tons of garbage at a time.
+Usually, 5 to 6 tons of garbage are grabbed and put into the incinerator.

 Q

-10: What are municipal waste and industrial waste?
+10: What are general waste and industrial waste?

 A

 General waste is waste other than industrial waste.
-Industrial waste is stipulated by law and enforcement order among the waste generated by business activities.
-For details, please refer to the page of the Business Waste Management Section for details.
+Industrial waste is defined by the law and enforcement order among the waste generated by business activities, and please refer to the page of the Business Waste Management Section for details.

 Q